 - Be Positive!
 Find a way to reassure your child about their new school.
 Search the web for fun facts, photographs, videos and other information to show your child.
 If you know of a particular activity, club or sport your child is interested in, find out if the new school offers something to fit their interests and talk it up.
 Let your enthusiasm be infectious to your child!
 Find something your child loves and get your kid hooked!
 Of course, there are always kids who claim to ‘hate’ school, end of story.
 Rhona M. Gordon, M.S., SLP/CCC, author of Thinking Organized for Parents and Children states, “I have never met a student who does not want to succeed in school.
 Many kids just don’t know how to accomplish it.”
 So be your child’s positive guide and remain unshakable in showing your confidence of how good this new school will be; it may help ease some inner anxiety for you and your child.

 - Make a Routine.
-As a parent of young or older kids, you probably know that routines and school go hand and hand.
-However, when your family is in a new community where everything is different, routines are even more important.
+As a parent, you probably know that routines and school go hand in hand.
+However, when your family is in a new community where everything’s different, routines are even more important.

 - Ask your child’s new school for permission to do a walk through of the school when it is not in session if you missed orientation day or are starting school after it has already been in session.
 Some administrators may allow you and your child to do a walk through on a ‘planning day’ or ‘teacher work day.’
 It may also be possible to do after school before the main office closes.
 Most administrators are happy to help!

 - Know Your Child.
 Is your child pretty laid back?
 Or do you have an anxious child?
-The answer to this question is important to helping your kid cope with a move / new school, because you know your child best!
-If you have an anxious child, you may have to put in greater effort in making them feel comfortable going to a new school.
-However, other children may adapt rather quickly.
-Have a conversation with your child, even if they are in kindergarten, and ask them how they are feeling.
+The answer to this question is important to helping your kid cope with a move AND a new school, because you know your child best!
+If you have an anxious child, you may have to put in greater effort in making them feel comfortable going to a new school; however, other children may adapt rather quickly.
+Have a conversation with your child, even if they’re in kindergarten, and ask them how they are feeling.
 Knowing you care and are there to listen and help them can have a HUGE impact on their psyche.

 - Socializing in the Community.
 Take your child around your new community so they can become familiar with the area (a local landmark may be a huge topic for kids at school).
 Also, go to a local park, library or other space that is likely to have children of the same age group and encourage your child to interact.
 Chances are good that someone your child meets will go to their school, and any familiar faces on the first day of school count, even if they are in different classes or grades.
 This is true with teachers as well.
 If you and your child have the chance to meet the new teacher before the first of school, try to do it!
 Even the briefest encounter with the new teacher can help your kid feel better when they go back to school without you.